Redwood-Digital/api-documentation-samples/README.md

 ## Usage

-Feel free to use these as templates or reference for your own API documentation needs.
-Each example follows industry best practices for technical documentation.
+These can be used as templates for API documentation.

 ## Author